raspberrypi/picotool/README.md

     picotool bdev ls|mkdir|cp|rm|cat|format

 COMMANDS:
-    help        Show general help, or help for a specific command or topic version     Display picotool version
+    help        Show general help, or help for a specific command or topic. version     Display picotool version.
     info        Display information from the target device(s) or file.
-                Without any arguments, this will display basic information for all connected RP-series devices in BOOTSEL mode
+                Without any arguments, this will display basic information for all connected RP-series devices in BOOTSEL mode.
     config      Display or change program configuration settings from the target device(s) or file.
-    load        Load the program / memory range stored in a file onto the device. save        Save the program / memory stored in flash on the device to a file. verify      Check that the device contents match those in the file. erase       Erase the program / memory stored in flash on the device. reboot      Reboot the device
+    load        Load the program / memory range stored in a file onto the device. save        Save the program / memory stored in flash on the device to a file. verify      Check that the device contents match those in the file. erase       Erase the program / memory stored in flash on the device. reboot      Reboot the device.
     seal        Add final metadata to a binary, optionally including a hash and/or signature. encrypt     Encrypt the program.
-    partition   Commands related to RP2350 Partition Tables uf2         Commands related to UF2 creation and status otp         Commands related to the RP2350 OTP (One-Time-Programmable) Memory coprodis    Post-process coprocessor instructions in disassembly files. link        Link multiple binaries into one block loop. bdev        Commands related to embedded block devices
+    partition   Commands related to RP2350 Partition Tables. uf2         Commands related to UF2 creation and status. otp         Commands related to the RP2350 OTP (One-Time-Programmable) Memory. coprodis    Post-process coprocessor instructions in disassembly files. link        Link multiple binaries into one block loop. bdev        Commands related to embedded block devices.

 TOPICS:
     device-selection   Options for Target Device Selection and Rebooting